* Anti-Israel activist who speaks on many college campuses

 In the early 2000s, Abed and fellow graduate student Nasser Abufarha established the Alternative Palestinian Agenda, a plan that sought to resolve the Palestinian-Israeli conflict by creating a bi-national state governed jointly by Israelis and Palestinians.
 This proposal called for the right-of-return of all Palestinian refugees, and for reconfiguring the map of Israel into a series of small, disconnected plots of land.
 Abed has long advocated the dismantling of Israel as a sovereign state.
 His plan, if enacted, would render Jews a permanent minority in the bicameral government that he envisions.

-In 2006, while studying for his Ph.D. in philosophy at the University of Wisconsin-Madison, Abed wrote what amounted to a defense of Palestinian terrorism.
+In 2006, while studying for his Ph.D. in philosophy at the University of Wisconsin (UW), Abed wrote a dissertation which amounted to a defense of Palestinian terrorism.
 He said, for instance, that: “suicide bombing can be made sense of as a form of cooperatively perpetrated political terrorism directed at collective targets”; “the distinction between collective terrorism and modern warfare [by nations with powerful military forces] is far from clear”; “[t]here are strong reasons for thinking that many acts of modern warfare would be more accurately described and categorized as instances of collective terrorism”; and suicide bombing is a “psychologically altruistic” activity that is not “any worse than non-suicidal forms of collective terrorism.”
 He even went so far as to pose the question: “Does [suicide bombing] have some feature that could be considered morally laudable?”

 In 2007 Abed wrote an article titled “In Defense of Academic Boycotts” for Dissent magazine, wherein he argued in favor of a boycott against Israeli colleges and universities.
 Further, he lamented “the gravity of the harm done to Palestinian civilians living under Israeli control in the West Bank and Gaza, where Israel still controls Gaza’s borders, coastline, and airspace and can intervene militarily at will, thus effectively occupying it.”